-Ask Brianna: Should we talk finances before we fall in love?
+Ask Brianna: Should We Talk Finances Before We Fall in Love?

-"Ask Brianna" is a column from NerdWallet for 20-somethings or anyone else starting out.
-I'm here to help you manage your money, find a job and pay off student loans — all the real-world stuff no one taught us how to do in college.
-Send your questions about postgrad life to askbrianna@nerdwallet.com .
+“Ask Brianna” is a Q&A column for 20-somethings or anyone else starting out.
+I’m here to help you manage your money, find a job and pay off student loans — all the real-world stuff no one taught us how to do in college.
+Send your questions about postgrad life to askbrianna@nerdwallet.com.

 Continue Reading Below